xpack/web-jekyll/pages/dev-tools/arm-none-eabi-gcc/install.md

 20 directories, 47 files
 ```

+### Test

-To check if GCC starts, use:
+To check if GCC starts, use something like:

 ```console
 $ ~/opt/xPacks/arm-none-eabi-gcc/xpack-arm-none-eabi-gcc-9.2.1-1.1/bin/arm-none-eabi-gcc --version